alpqr/qtvulkan/README.md

 is asynchronous and the worker can also submit one or more command buffers from additional worker threads if it wants to.

+To be as portable as possible, all Vulkan functions are resolved dynamically, either via QLibrary or the device/instance-level getProcAddr, so no libs are needed at link time.

+The number of frames prepared without blocking can be decided by the application via setFramesInFlight().
+Note however that by default the FIFO mode is used, meaning the renderloop's thread will get throttled based on the vsync.
-The number of frames prepared without blocking (1, 2, or 3) can be decided by the application.
-The standard validation layer can be requested by setting the appropriate flag.
-Without further ado, here's the API, it should be
+Pass Unthrottled to switch to mailbox mode instead.
+The swapchain uses 2 buffers by default, pass TrippleBuffer to request 3 instead.
+The standard validation layer can be requested by setting EnableValidation.
+Without further ado, here's the API, it should be self-explanatory:
-self-explanatory:

 ```
 class Q_VULKAN_EXPORT QVulkanFrameWorker